RTEMS/rtems-docs/c-user/config/general.rst

 CONSTANT:
     ``CONFIGURE_INITIAL_EXTENSIONS``

-DATA TYPE:
+OPTION TYPE:
-    List of user extension initializers (``rtems_extensions_table``).

-RANGE:
-    Undefined or a list of one or more user extensions.
+    This configuration option is an initializer define.

 DEFAULT VALUE:
-    This is not defined by default.
+    The default value is the empty list.

+VALUE CONSTRAINTS:
+    The value of this configuration option shall be a list of initializers for structures of type :c:type:`rtems_extensions_table`.

 DESCRIPTION:
-    If ``CONFIGURE_INITIAL_EXTENSIONS`` is defined by the application, then this application specific set of initial extensions will be placed in the initial extension table.
+    The value of this configuration option is used to initialize the table of initial user extensions.

 NOTES:
-    None.
+    The value of this configuration option is placed before the entries of :ref:`BSP_INITIAL_EXTENSION` and after the entries of all other initial user extensions.

 .. index:: CONFIGURE_INTERRUPT_STACK_SIZE
 .. index:: interrupt stack size